 1. Retail Spaces: North Park’s main commercial corridors are home to a variety of retail businesses, including small shops, grocery stores, and restaurants that serve the local community.
 These areas are essential for meeting residents’ daily needs and offer opportunities for retail investment.

-2. Office Spaces: While North Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and other professional services.
+2. Chicago Office Spaces: While North Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and other professional services.
 These offices are often located in converted residential properties or small commercial buildings along the main streets.

 3. Mixed-Use Developments: Mixed-use properties are becoming more common in North Park, especially along its key commercial streets.
 These developments typically combine ground-floor retail or office spaces with residential units above, contributing to the neighborhood’s urban vitality.